aharden/aharden-puppet_ent_agent/README.md

 ####`windows_task_min`

 The number of minutes to delay a scheduled task that will be configured to run an upgrade of the PE agent on a managed Windows system, if required.
 Defaults to 10 minutes.
-This is meant to allow an upgrade of the PE agent while it's not running a catalog.
+This is meant to allow an upgrade of the PE agent while it's not applying a catalog.

 ##Limitations